Preparing for Your Series A: Key Considerations Ahead of Your Fundraising EffortsBusiness Advice & Research

 What Does a Typical Series A Timeline Look Like?

 No two businesses have the same exact path when it comes to funding.
-Some will look to close a Series A as quickly as possible, while others might even look to get a Seed extension if they believe that there are still issues to iron out before taking that next step.
+Some will look to close a Series A funding campaign as quickly as possible, while others might even look to get a Seed extension if they believe that there are still issues to iron out before taking that next step.

 Even if the growth and revenue are both there, some startups need more time to mature than others; to make sense of their growth and what they believe their future should look like.
 As we’ve already learned, the variables are numerous, which is why it’s hard to talk about concrete timelines when it comes to Series A funding.